 Again, this idea is not specific, but a) all of the above ideas are thrifty in nature and b) hopefully some of these ideas will spur on your imagination for a travel themed graduation party.
 Good luck and Congratulations to your daughter for her HS graduation!

 There are a number of travel related themes you can use.
 Just as an example you might choose a tropical island paradise theme or an eco travel theme where everything must be recycled.
 As an example, the tropical theme can have fake passports or travel tickets as the invites.
 You can get lots of travel brochures and any other posters you can find to help decorate. have a sandy area in your backyard and try and hire or borrow things like a fake plam tree, shells etc. Guests can easily find Hawaiian style clothing, for example so it is simple and fun for them.
-The food can be themed on the tropical island with lots of fruit, coconut, salads and other buffet items.
-You might even be able to find lots of little things like coconut style mugs.
-There are so many great touches you can find if you have the time.

 This one works well if your guests will be uplifted by the excitement of the theme and in particular the graduate's big day.